konstantinosfragkoulis/DroneCtrl/README.md

 # Dronectrl

 DroneCtrl is a Python program for controlling and programming autonomous drones.
-It is designed to be easy to use and to work with a almost all FPV drones.
+It is designed to be easy to use and to work with almost all FPV drones.

 It is built to work with [ELRS Joystic Control](https://github.com/kaack/elrs-joystick-control), an awesome project that allows you to control your ELRS FPV drone from your computer using a joystick.
 In order for the two programs to communicate, I have modified ELRS Joystick Control, and you can get my fork [here](https://github.com/konfrag4/elrs-joystick-control).